 There is also evidence that ginger can relieve joint pain and help movement in people who have rheumatoid arthritis.
 But ginger doesn't seem to be helpful for people with another kind of arthritis called osteoarthritis.

 There isn't enough information to know if ginger is effective for the other conditions people use it for including: upset stomach, loss of appetite, colds, flu, and others.

 - Nausea and vomiting caused by HIV/AIDS treatment.
 Research suggests that taking ginger daily, 30 minutes before each dose of antiretroviral treatment for 14 days, reduces the risk of nausea and vomiting in patients receiving HIV treatment.

 - Painful menstrual periods.
-Some research shows that taking 1500 mg of ginger in three divided doses daily for the first three days of menstrual periods can reduce menstrual pain severity and other symptoms.
-Another study shows that taking a specific ginger extract (Zintoma, Goldaru) 250 mg four times daily for 3 days at the beginning of the menstrual period reduces pain symptoms in as many as 62% of people.
-It seems to work about as well as the medications ibuprofen or mefenamic acid.
+Research shows that taking ginger powder 500-2000 mg during the first 3-4 days of a menstrual cycle modestly decreases pain in women with painful menstrual periods.
+Some specific doses that have been used include 500 mg of ginger three times daily and a specific ginger extract (Zintoma, Goldaru) 250 mg four times daily.
+Doses were given for 3 days starting at the beginning of the menstrual period.
+The specific ginger extract (Zintoma) seems to work about as well as the medications ibuprofen or mefenamic acid.